Aminatta Forna: Girl Rising

-Forna was one of 10 writers contributing to 10x10 Girl Rising.
+Forna was one of 10 writers contributing to the film 10x10 Girl Rising (2012).

 The film tells the stories of 10 girls in 10 developing countries.
 The girls' stories are written by 10 acclaimed writers and narrated by 10 world-class actresses, including Meryl Streep, Anne Hathaway, Freida Pinto and Cate Blanchett.
 The film premiered at Sundance Film Festival in January 2013.

-Forna wrote through the lens of Mariama, an intelligent woman who studies engineering in university and strives to extend the opportunity of education to young girls.
-Her role models are also advocates of education, including Sia Koroma, who is the First Lady of Sierra Leone.
+Forna wrote about Mariama, an intelligent woman who studies engineering in university and strives to extend the opportunity of education to young girls.
+Her role models are also advocates of education, including Sia Koroma, the First Lady of Sierra Leone.

 The Hired Man

 The Hired Man, Forna's third novel, was published in the UK in March 2013.